Outdoor Kitchens: Phoenix – Scottsdale

-Grilling for one or twenty could so much easier and more relaxing.
+Grilling for one or twenty could be so much easier and more relaxing.
 No more basting sauce on the closest chair to the grill.
 No more frantic rushing between the patio and the refrigerator.
-Life at your house will be a lot different if you have the right layout planned into your outdoor kitchen.
+Life at your house will be a lot different with an outdoor kitchen, especially if you have planned the right layout.

 Chances are you’ve got great plans for this space in your backyard, but nothing prefab comes close to what you have in mind.
 There’s a big difference between a store-bought outdoor kitchen island and a real outdoor kitchen.
 Phoenix and Scottsdale homeowners will want long lasting benefits from their investment.
-After all, this is a big feature in your outdoor living space, one that you’ll want to gain value over time and not lose it.
+After all, this is a big feature in your outdoor living space, one that you’ll want to gain value over time – not depreciate.
 Something that only solid masonry construction can offer.

 Visit our Outdoor Kitchen Portfolio